Phase 1B – Southern Tinamba Modernisation

 - reduce outfall to the drain systems, which will also mean fewer nutrients entering waterways and the Gippsland Lakes.

 The Phase 1B pipeline program is being delivered in four stages.
-Stage 1, involving a short distance of pipeline, is being delivered from May-Aug 2017.
-The Stage 2 pipeline will be delivered May-Aug 2018.
-Stages 3 and 4 will be announced when confirmed.
+Stage 1 is complete.
+The Stage 2 pipeline in Tinamba will be delivered May-Aug 2018.
+Stage 4 in Mewburn Park is planned for May-August 2019 and Stage 3 Riverslea for 2020.

 MID2030 Phase 1B Pipeline Principles for Customers